The Life Cycle of Financial Planning: How to Manage Your Money at Every Stage of Life

 The Responsibility of Financial Independence

-While you started this journey while entering adulthood, by making the commitment to start a family you've solidified the decision financial independence.
+While you started this journey while entering adulthood, by making the commitment to start a family you've solidified the decision to gain financial independence.
 You're not on your own anymore - you have others to think about.

 If it hasn't hit home before, it needs to now.
 You're at a point in your life when you've come almost full circle.
 Your family and community have been supporting your growth until this point - now it's time for you to help someone else.